The Crohn’s & Colitis Foundation advocates on behalf of IBD patients, caregivers, and healthcare providers.

 Support Restroom Access

-Many IBD patients worry about whether or not they will have access to a restroom when in public.
-Patients have been denied access to employee-only restrooms in times of emergency, which can lead to unnecessary, avoidable embarrassment.
+Many IBD patients worry about whether they will have access to a restroom when in public.
+Patients have been denied access business restroom in times of emergency, which can lead to unnecessary, avoidable embarrassment.